Skip to content

 Step 4: Come to Germany

 Once the entry visa has been issued, applicants should make the necessary travel arrangements for coming to Germany.
-They will usually be able to start working with this visa right away, but will need to convert it to a residence permit promptly upon arrival.
+They will usually be able to start working with this visa immediately, but they must convert it to a residence permit promptly upon arrival.

 Step 5: Make an appointment to apply for residence permit